haohanz/haohanz.github.io/_posts/2019-05-21-neural-ranking.md

 ##### Architecture of K-NRM:
 - -> Embedding layer
-- -> translation layer (M_(n×m)) matrix
+- -> translation layer $(M_{n \times m})$ matrix
 - -> kernel pooling
-    - each bin has a kernel that center at the bin's center, 11 bins->11 kernels!
+    - each bin has a kernel that center at the bin's center, 11 bins->11 kernels
-    - Each q_i  term has a soft-tf score per bin, which is the sum of the kernel on all thet docs that are in this range.
+    - Each $q_i$  term has a soft-tf score per bin, which is the sum of the kernel on all thet docs that are in this range.
-    - Thus each q_i  has 11 scores after the kernel pooling.
+    - Thus each $q_i$  has 11 scores after the kernel pooling.
 Just the same as DRMM's pyramid pooling output
-    - Log sum each 11 length vector for all the query terms, finally get 1×11 output. (k=11), there's only one feature for each kernel!
+    - Log sum each 11 length vector for all the query terms, finally get 1×11 output. (k=11), there's only one feature for each kernel
         - Why log sum?
 Panelize the query terms with few matches.
 - -> Feed Forward Matching (1 layer NN) (pairwise training)
 - -> Final score